ddev/ddev/docs/users/cli-usage.md

 Project name (drupal8):

 The docroot is the directory from which your site is served.
-This is a relative path from your application root (/Users/username/Projects/drupal8)
+This is a relative path from your project root (/Users/username/Projects/drupal8)
 You may leave this value blank if your site files are in the application root Docroot Location: web
 Found a drupal8 codebase at /Users/username/Projects/drupal8/web